glennj/exercism.io/jq/shopping/HINTS.md

 ## General

-This exercise will get you two write `jq` filters for four tasks.
+This exercise will get you to write `jq` filters for four tasks.
 Because a `jq` program is a _single expression_, those four filters need to be joined with commas.
 Use parentheses around the sub-expressions to control the order of operations.